ericwrobinson/magic-pie-copy-rjs/src/pages/index.md

   workLogo2: /img/launchNY-white.png
   workLogo3: /img/fantasypros-white.png
   workLogo4: /img/thumbsupstudio-color.jpg
-  buttonTitle: see our work
-  subheading: yo
+  buttonTitle: View Our Work
 services:
-  buttonTitle: learn more
+  buttonTitle: See Our Services
   service1Subtitle: >
     Refresh your website and marketing collateral with clear and concise copywriting.